articoder/MeDoraH_NLP/Text Mining/Text Mining - 1st round.md

 "lab apple faculty" & "tei antonio discussion":
 - Possible Broader Topic: Collaborative Digital Projects and Scholarly Networks

-> so this is an example of where I think we need to look at the encoding of entities, this is almost certainly antonio zampolli-
+==Julianne's comment: so this is an example of where I think we need to look at the encoding of entities, this is almost certainly antonio zampolli-

+> Yes, as we discussed in the above question.
+I will refine the experiments and produce keywords in a more accurate form.

 Comparing Keyword VS Topic: